chef-boneyard/windows/README.md

 #### Attribute Parameters
 - `package_name` - name attribute.
 The 'DisplayName' of the application installation package.
 - `source` - The source of the windows installer.
 This can either be a URI or a local path.
-- `installer_type` - They type of windows installation package. valid values are: :msi, :inno, :nsis, :wise, :installshield, :custom.
+- `installer_type` - They type of windows installation package.
+Valid values include :msi, :inno, :nsis, :wise, :installshield, :custom.
 If this value is not provided, the provider will do it's best to identify the installer type through introspection of the file.
 - `checksum` - useful if source is remote, the SHA-256 checksum of the file--if the local file matches the checksum, Chef will not download it
 - `options` - Additional options to pass the underlying installation command
 - `timeout` - set a timeout for the package download (default 600 seconds)